yuichiwsk/protection-levels-japan/README.md

 # Protection levels for aquatic Life in Japan
 ## Overview
-Data and R code used for Iwasaki et al. (in preparation).
+Data and R code used for Iwasaki et al. (2026).
-"What level of protection does the public prefer for aquatic life?
-A case study on management of chemical pollution in Japan"
+Yuichi Iwasaki, Yukie Shibata, and Masashi Soga (2026) How much protection is enough?
+Public preferences for aquatic life protection in water quality standards.
+Integrated Environmental Assessment and Management. https://doi.org/10.1093/inteam/vjag091

 This repository contains:
 - The dataset used for the study.